ayedaemon/ayedaemon.github.io/content/post/drafts/elf-chronicles-relocations.md

-Either ways, you can easily identify the relocation sections from here.
+In any case, identifying the relocation sections is straightforward -- REL (0x9) or RELA (0x4).

 ```
 # From readelf